syncfusion-content/extension-docs/Extension/Xamarin-Extension/Toolbox.md

 ---
 layout: post
-title: Toolbox | Extension | Syncfusion
+title: Xamarin Toolbox | Extension | Syncfusion
-description: Toolbox
+description: Syncfusion provides the Visual Studio Toolbox for the Syncfusion Xamarin platform to adding the Syncfusion Xamarin (Xamarin.Forms) controls in your project.
+The Syncfusion Xamarin toolbox helps you to use the Syncfusion controls without coding in the Visual Studio designer
 platform: extension
 control: Syncfusion Extensions
 documentation: ug